switch2osm/switch2osm/the-basics/index.md

 # The API/library

 There is no single canonical library: you can choose whichever suits your needs best.
-The two most popular JavaScript libraries for rendering OSM tiles are:
+The two most popular JavaScript libraries for displaying OSM tiles are:

 * OpenLayers – powerful and long-established